 Conditions of Employment:

-The successful candidate will be required to complete a Criminal Background Check, Vulnerable Sector check and Child Abuse Registry Clearance.
-All applicants must be eligible to work in Canada, hold a valid first aid/CPR certificate, and be willing to relocate to Halifax, Nova Scotia.
+The successful candidate will be required to complete a Criminal Background Check, Vulnerable Sector Check and Child Abuse Registry Clearance.
+All applicants must be eligible to work in Canada and hold a valid first aid/CPR certificate, and live or be willing to relocate to the Halifax Regional Municipality.